Buyer’s guide: Android tablets

 But one problem with tablet computers is that standard mobile broadband dongles aren’t usually compatible, so to get internet on the move you’ll either need to carry around a separate Wi-Fi dongle, or purchase a tablet with built in mobile data support.

 But with such a huge array of devices on the market searching for 3G or 4G tablets can be confusing, so to help you out here’s some of the key points you should know about comparing and buying Android tablets.

 Android tablets vs Apple iPads

 So how does the iPad stack up to Android?
 Let’s take a look at some of the pros and cons.

-Apple’s hardware specification for the iPad hasn’t actually changed all that much since the first model.
-The processor and graphics chipsets are now faster, and there’s more memory, but the biggest difference is the very high resolution display found in the latest iPad Air 2 and iPad mini 3.
+Apple’s hardware specification for the iPad has been gradually improved since the first model, though radical changes are rare.
+The processor and graphics chipsets are now faster, and there’s more memory, but the biggest difference is the very high resolution display found in the latest models like the iPad Air 3 and iPad mini 4.

 The advantage of this approach is that software compatibility is excellent: generally an app that works on an iPad 1 will run on the latest model and vice versa.

 Android is more fragmented.
 There’s no standard or minimum hardware, which can cause issues with apps.
 However this also means that you’ve got a much wider choice.
 Not only are prices much more varied - everything from sub-£100 ultrabudget to high-end premium models - but Android tablets can offer things like standard USB and HDMI ports, memory card readers and keyboard docks with mouse pads and proper physical keys.

-It’s this flexibility that make Android tablets appealing.
+It’s this flexibility which makes Android tablets appealing.
 While lacking the comforting standards of Apple, Android is far more suited to replacing a laptop, and you can do cool stuff like mirroring the screen to a HDTV and connecting a console controller to play games.

 - Operating system